Unbagging The Flash: The Death Of Iris West

 Several artists took a crack at telling these stories, and all of them did fine, though I think that I prefer Saviuk’s work overall.
 I’ve always liked his clean style, and I also just think his name is neat.
 It just seems science-fictiony to me.
 Saviuk.

-I shared some other thoughts – related to some “That’s now how this works” content – over on Twitter, but that’s going to do it for this Unbagging, I think.
+I shared some other thoughts – related to some “That’s not how this works” content – over on Twitter, but that’s going to do it for this Unbagging, I think.

 A little longer than most, thanks to this being a collection of comics, weirder, and less positive, but I have to say that while it wasn’t really a particularly well-told tale, it definitely provided some entertainment.